lalkovski/monsters-rolodex/README.md

 # Monsters Rolodex

 The first project in the Zero to Mastery React Course on Udemy.<br/>
 A simple React web app complete with a search feature.
+Mobile optimized.<br/>
-Mobile optimized. https://lalkovski.github.io/monsters-rolodex/
+https://lalkovski.github.io/monsters-rolodex/

 ## Screenshots